Kamala Harris’ Complete Track Record on LGBTQ Issues

 June 10, 2012

-On June 10th, Harris receives the George Moscone Ally Award by Christopher Street West and rides in the LA Pride parade.
+Harris receives the George Moscone Ally Award by Christopher Street West and rides in the LA Pride parade.

 2013

-After being elected California Attorney General, Harris files an amicus brief, arguing Proposition 8—which banned gay marriage in her state—is unconstitutional and that the initiative's sponsors did not have legal standing to represent California's interests by defending the law in federal court.
+After being elected California Attorney General, Harris files an amicus brief, arguing Proposition 8—which banned gay marriage in her state—is unconstitutional and that the initiative's sponsors do not have legal standing to represent California's interests by defending the law in federal court.
 In June of that year, the proposition was struck down.

 2014